leios/Intro.jl/src/src/packages.md

 Well, you can do so by looking at your `status` or `st`:

 ```
-] # to enter package mode in the REPL
 (NewPackage) pkg> st
      Project NewPackage v0.1.0
       Status `~/projects/stuff/NewPackage.jl/Project.toml`